ArtemBaranovsky/moodle-asyst-sync/readme.md

 **Note**: Bind https://www.moodle.loc to your localhost at **hosts** file depending on your OS.

-## Running Unit Tests
+## Running Integration Test
-To run only the plugin’s tests, execute in the project’s CLI (inside the container):
+To run only the plugin’s test, execute in the project’s CLI (inside the container):
 ~~~bash
 vendor/bin/phpunit --testsuite local_asystgrade_testsuite
 ~~~